ropensci/rgbif/cran-comments.md

 R development version, Ubuntu running on Travis-CI, and Win builder.

-This submission replaces one import (XML) for another (xml2), adds a new function, speeds up some other functions, and fixes some code to comply with changes in the newest version of the httr package.
+This submission makes improvements to a few functions for querying GBIF with large well-known text strings.

 Thanks!
 Scott Chamberlain